kakkarav/MCMC/README.md

 ## Example

-This example create a lattice of size 12x12x12 with 10000 measurements and 100000 thermalization sweeps.
+This example create a lattice of size 12x12x12 with 10000 measurements and 100000 Monte Carlo sweeps.

 The parameters are stored in a dictionary and the simulation is run as follows:
 ```julia